emqx/emqx-docs/en_US/data-integration/data-bridge-kafka.md

 Streaming data into or from Apache Kafka involves creating data bridges to Kafka in two roles: producer (sends messages to Kafka) and consumer (receives messages from Kafka).
 EMQX enables you to create data bridges in either of the roles.
 If you configure the data bridge in a producer role, it works as follows:

 1. **Message publication from IoT devices:** The connected vehicles periodically publish messages containing status data using the MQTT protocol.
 These messages include information such as speed and direction.
-2. **Message reception by EMQX:** As an MQTT borker, EMQX receives these MQTT messages from the connected vehicles.
+2. **Message reception by EMQX:** As an MQTT Broker, EMQX receives these MQTT messages from the connected vehicles.
 It serves as the centralized hub for handling MQTT-based communication.
 3. **Message data processing:** With an embedded rule engine working together with the broker as a single component, these MQTT messages can be processed based on topic matching rules.
 When a message arrives, it passes through the rule engine, which evaluates the defined rules for that message.
 If any rules specify payload transformations, those transformations are applied, such as converting data formats, filtering out specific information, or enriching the payload with additional context.
 4. **Bridging to Kafka:** The rule defined in the rule engine triggers an action of forwarding the messages to Kafka.
 Using the Kafka bridging functionality, MQTT topics are mapped to pre-defined Kafka topics, and all processed messages and data are written into Kafka topics.

 After the vehicle data are ingested into Kafka, you can flexibly access and utilize the data:

 - Your services can directly integrate with Kafka clients to consume real-time data streams from specific topics, enabling customized business processing.
-- Utilize Kafka Streams for stream processing, and perform real-time monitoring by aggregating and correlating vehicle statuses in-memory.
+- Utilize Kafka Streams for stream processing, and perform real-time monitoring by aggregating and correlating vehicle statuses in memory.
 - By using Kafka Connect components, you can select various connectors to output data to external systems such as MySQL, ElasticSearch, for storage.

 ## Features and Benefits